What is MACD strategy

 The indicator usually provides a lot of crossover signals but a bunch of them are false.
 How then do we filter the right probable setups?

 - First, we must confirm an existing trend to filter the right crossover signals that are in sync with the directional bias.
-The first strategy or other preferred indicators can be used to determine the direction of a trend.

 - Secondly, the zero reference line of the MACD indicator can be used as a built-in filter for false cross over signals.
 How?